 RIM’s customer base of 46 million BlackBerry’s around the world relies upon the added encryption security built into the devices.
 Data sent from a BlackBerry is encrypted from handset to handset as mobile carriers pass billions of emails and instant messages to RIM’s global servers, making it difficult, if not impossible, for government and other eavesdroppers to capture secure phone transmissions.
 (This isn’t the case with other mobile phones, including those from Nokia and Apple.)

 Mobile privacy and wireless security are becoming a controversial topic among phone users worldwide.
 During the past year, for example, Facebook was called on the table by numerous privacy watchdogs and U.S. government agencies for releasing members’ personal information.
 While Facebook has taken steps to improve its privacy and security practices, it’s challenging to protect the private information of 550 million users scattered across the globe.
-Mobile privacy remains an issue on Facebook.
+Mobile privacy concerns remain an issue on Facebook.

 Here’s the irony of our over social networked, twittered, mobile apped and FourSquared age: While governments, credit bureaus, search engines, ad networks, marketing companies, potential employers and even mobile app developers attempt to collect private information about us, millions of people are freely releasing information online that could lead to identity theft, lost jobs and ruined reputations.
 It’s one thing to live in the United Arab Emirate countries without a BlackBerry.
 It’s another to lose control of how personal information is stored, controlled and released by social media companies or collected by smartphone mobile applications.